Here you'll find the requirements and best practices for creating and maintaining a blog.

 Oversight of EERE Blogs

-EERE Program Directors are the owners of all blogs maintained by their programs.
-They must be aware of all blogs within their jurisdiction and assure the appropriateness and quality of the content being posted on them.
+EERE's Office Directors must be aware of all blogs within their jurisdiction and assure the appropriateness and quality of the content being posted on them.

-- Know how much time is invested regularly in their program's blogs
+- Know how much time is invested regularly in their office's blogs

 - Hold quarterly reviews of the content to make sure it is appropriate and accurate